Consumption Partial Insurance in the Presence of Tail Income Risk

 \

 \textbf{Income moments.} Panel A presents the moments of income growth.
-The variance is $0.153$, while the first-order autocovariance is $-0.049$ and highly significant.\footnote{In contrast to the identifying statements of section \ref{Sec::Identification}, the data are biennial so we report moments for income/consumption growth at a biennial frequency.
-We maintain the notation $\Delta x_{t}$ for the first difference of variable $x$ over time, noting that this corresponds to a difference over two years.
-See appendix \ref{Appendix::Identification} for details.} The income process of section \ref{SubSec::Model_Income_Process} implies that income growth is negatively first-order autocorrelated due to mean reversion in the transitory shock, and this is supported by the data.\footnote{The second-order autocovariance is an order of magnitude smaller and only marginally significant.
+The variance is $0.153$, while the first-order autocovariance is $-0.049$ and highly significant.
+The income process of section \ref{SubSec::Model_Income_Process} implies that income growth is negatively first-order autocorrelated due to mean reversion in the transitory shock, and this is supported by the data.\footnote{The second-order autocovariance is an order of magnitude smaller and only marginally significant.
 This feature and the biennial nature of the data, whereby the second-order autocovariance reflects correlations 4 calendar years apart, motivates our white noise specification for the transitory shock.}

 The third \emph{standardized} moment of income growth is $-0.143$.
-Despite the small size of the cross-section and the inherent difficulties in estimating higher moments, the point estimate misses statistical significance at the 10\% level only by a small margin.
-The point estimate suggests that income growth exhibits left skewness, i.e., a long left tail.
+Despite the small size of the cross-section and the inherent difficulties in estimating higher moments, the point estimate misses statistical significance at the 10\% level only by a small margin. ${\Cov}((\Delta y_{it})^2,\Delta y_{it+1})$, which reflects (minus) the third \emph{central} moment of the transitory shock, is significant at the 1\% level.
+The point estimates suggest that income growth exhibits left skewness, i.e., a long left tail.
 In simple terms, the left tail of the distribution of income growth (i.e., of income shocks) is longer than the right tail, so a negative shock is on average more severe, more unsettling, than a positive one.
-This feature of the data is in line with \cite{Guvenen_Karahan_Ozkan_Song2021}, who document strong left skewness in the distribution of male earnings growth using large administrative data from the U.S. Social Security Administration.
+This is in line with \cite{Guvenen_Karahan_Ozkan_Song2021}, who document strong left skewness in the distribution of male earnings growth using administrative data from the U.S. Social Security Administration.